 Applications for student leaders are open to all previous ABI participants and are available on LUCommunity in late spring and are chosen in early September.

 Staff (including graduate student) facilitators act in a support of and in conjunction with the student leader to ensure the overall success of the ABI experience from preparation through follow-up.
 Staff leaders should be open to living the four pillars (listed above).
-If you are interested in being a staff leader, please contact Allison Loecke at email@example.com.
+If you are interested in being a staff leader, please contact the program at firstname.lastname@example.org.

 CLC small groups are led by upperclassmen leaders selected through an annual application process during the Spring Semester.
 Small group leaders have been identified as people who exhibit: 1) evidence of a relationship with God; 2) a desire to grow in their faith; 3) a commitment to the CLC program; and 4) leadership potential.
 They lead their peers by creating an atmosphere where students can explore their faith, discover a sense of purpose, build community, and do service together.
 Applicants should have participated in a CLC (or similar faith-sharing group) for at least one year.